Freelancers & Consultants9 min readUpdated Apr 18, 2026

 }

-2) Let Cowork build the proposal draft on the desktop side
+2) Let Cowork build the outline and draft on the desktop side

 3) Review and tighten when you reach your desk

-Check the scope, assumptions, exclusions, pricing language, and next step.
-Then decide whether you want to send as-is, shorten it, or turn it into a statement of work.
+Check the scope, assumptions, exclusions, pricing language, case studies, timeline, guarantees, dependencies, and next step.
+Then decide whether you want to shorten it, turn it into a statement of work, or rewrite sections before sending it yourself.

 Tool-specific instructions